Wellington Lake & Dam

 - Storm spot when paged to do so and sound storm siren to warn lake patrons, when necessary.

-- Provide 33 duck blind spots for waterfowl hunting, patrol and check for hunting license, provide two rental blinds that are supplied with decoys that are put out and maintained by lake employees.
+- Provide 33 duck blind spots for waterfowl hunting, patrol and check for hunting license and provide one rental blind location.

 - Lake is patrolled various hours during the week and weekend by lake employees.
 Lake office is also provided to issue required permits and licenses and to assist people requiring information about the lake.

 - Lake employees participate with other city departments in the removal of snow from city sidewalks and streets and provide other assistance when needed by other departments.

 Wireless Internet is available through local provider click here for estimated coverage map.